leseixas/quasigraph/README.md

 from ase.build import molecule from quasigraph import QuasiGraph

-# Initialize an Atoms object for water using ASE's molecule function
+# Initialize an Atoms object for methanol (CH3OH) using ASE's molecule function
 atoms = molecule('CH3OH')

 # Instantiate a QuasiGraph object containing chemical and coordination numbers